MohamedWElteir/Turing-Machine-Simulator/README.md

 ![Turing Machine](sample.png)

 The program then computes on the string and outputs to the user the final string as well as the final position of the head.
-# The latest update now supports the following features:
-- The machine now can make computation on the string, just like a real Turing machine.